Mannose-binding lectin deficiency

 Mannose-binding lectin (MBL) deficiency is a condition that affects the immune system.

-It may be prevalent in 10-30% of the general population (dependant on the definition used).
+It may be prevalent in 10-30% of the general population.

 Affected individuals have low levels of an immune protein named mannose-binding lectin in their blood.
 They are prone to recurrent infections, including infections of the upper respiratory tract and other body systems.